danluckner/create-certificates-mtls/README.md

 `sudo bash ./createcertificates.sh`

 ## References
-The inspiration for this script came from the this video: https://www.youtube.com/watch?v=8DWcMbgQSZg
+The inspiration for this script came from this video: https://www.youtube.com/watch?v=8DWcMbgQSZg